Hello. This is Hypertension Prevention Tuesdays! Today, we’ll talk about normal blood pressure ranges.

 I’m excited to talk about this topic today because not only do I truly believe that you have the power to reverse heart disease and lower high blood pressure to improve your health, but the science also agrees!
 You can adopt healthy lifestyle practices that improve your health and enrich your life, which can in turn improve the lives of those close to you.
 You have the power to break the cycle of these chronic diseases so that you can leave a legacy of health to your loved ones.

-As you may already know, I use lifestyle medicine as the first line of treatment, before medications, to treat lifestyle-related chronic diseases.
-Lifestyle-related chronic diseases include diabetes, hypertension, obesity, and some cancers, just to name a few.
-Lifestyle practices, such as eating a whole-food plant-based diet and regular physical activity, can help you improve blood pressure and reverse heart disease.
 In certain cases, these approaches may even outperform pharmaceutical therapy.
 But I always tell my patients that conventional medications may be appropriate at this time to prevent catastrophic illness, but over time, you can work to make the necessary lifestyle changes to possibly reduce and/or eliminate medications.
 Please remember to always consult your physician for your particular needs and circumstances prior to making any decisions whatsoever.

 Is Dietary Supplementation Right For You?